osu-wams/madrone/README.md

   - You should get gulp-cli, best option is to install it globally
     - ```npm install -g gulp-cli```
 - docker-compose up -d (If using docker)
   - wait for the Database to be up ready.
     ```shell
     docker-compose logs database --follow
     ```

 - Install Drupal
   - http://localhost.oregonstate.edu:8080/install.php
-    - This will default to the OSU install profile.
-If you need to install Drupal Standard you will have to use drush to install a different profile.
   - Select the OSU Standard Installation profile (should already be used as it's a distribution now.)
+    - If you need to install
+      Drupal Standard you will have to use drush to install a different profile.
 - Disable css/js aggregation and page cache.
   - In Web Interface
     - http://localhost.oregonstate.edu:8080/admin/config/development/performance